nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list` followed by `exam stats 2` views the exam statistics of the 2nd student in **Reeve**.
 * `find n/Betsy` followed by `exam stats 1` views the exam statistics the 1st student in the results of the `find` command.

+:information_source: If you are adding or deleting exams from a student who you already have the exam stats window opened, you will have to enter the `exam stats` command again to get the updated statistics.
 #### 3.3.3 Recording attendance of a student: `attendance` (By: Vaishak)

 You can add or delete an attendance record to/from a specified student.